 - Tinned potatoes

 - Children’s cereals

 (No Baby Milk at this time thanks)

 Lighthouse Women’s Aid provides refuge and support for women, young people and children who expereince domestic abuse.

 We have regular collections of the items they most need such as clothing toiletries, toys, art and school materials, baby and child-care equipment and materials.

 We collect items at our centre and also door-to-door around Ipswich.
 To arrange a pick-up please email email@example.com

 Donations to Lighthouse Womens Aid

-DUE TO SUCCESS OF OUR PREVIOUS COLLECTIONS FOR LIGHTHOUSE, DONATIONS ARE NOT NEEDED UNTIL THE SUMMER.
+DUE TO SUCCESS OF OUR PREVIOUS COLLECTIONS FOR LIGHTHOUSE, DONATIONS ARE NOT NEEDED AT THIS TIME.

 - A5 hardback notebooks, – these are used by the women who attend the programmes for their thoughts and any notes they like to make during the 10 week course.
 If these could be nice/pretty books so it is a nice thing to keep.